smitthakkar11/ivy-homes-assignment/README.md

 ## LLM use

-I used Claude Code (Anthropic's Claude Opus 5) throughout: for probing the API, writing the analysis scripts and most of the frontend code, and drafting this README.
+I used Claude Code (Anthropic's Claude Opus 5) : for probing the API, writing the analysis scripts and most of the frontend code.
 The hypotheses, answers and findings were checked against the live data before they went in.